 Subscriptions and order copies

 Subscriptions allow merchants to offer regular purchases of a product or group of products.
-In this section you will learn more about how Commerce Layer handles order subscriptions and how to generate them and the related order copies automatically or manually.
+In this section, you will learn more about how Commerce Layer handles order subscriptions and how to generate them and the related order copies automatically or manually.

 What is an ecommerce subscription service?